Undergraduate Course: The Great Russian Novel (Ordinary) (ELCR09002)

 |Credit level (Normal year taken)||SCQF Level 9 (Year 4 Undergraduate)

 |Summary||The course facilitates a critical engagement with the Russian novel of the 19th century.
 In 19th century Russia, the novel, both as an art form and an expression of the human condition reached as extraordinary level of development within a very short space of time.
 Whilst the remarkable works of fiction produced in this period form a unique picture of a society in a period of rapid change and flux, they are much more than this - they belong rightly to world literature and they have long been regarded as amongst the finest in their genre as well as pushing further the boundaries of the genre.

-Following the brief 'Golden Age' of Pushkin and his gifted contemporaries, there emerged in rapid succession the disparate and remarkable talents of Gogol, Turgenev, Goncharov, Dostoevsky and Tolstoy.
-The course will study selected works by these authors while paying particular attention to how in the absence of recognizable civil institutions in Russia, the novel and its associated body of literary polemics became the focal point for a debate about the whole range of human experience.
+Following the brief 'Golden Age' of Pushkin and his gifted contemporaries, such remarkable writers as Gogol, Goncharov, Turgenev, Dostoevsky and Tolstoy had established themselves as important authors and thinkers.
+They are widely known in Russia and abroad.
+The course will study selected works by some of these authors while paying particular attention to how in the absence of recognizable civil institutions in Russia, the novel and its associated body of literary polemics became the focal point for a debate about the whole range of human experience.
 Emphasis will be given to the role of the writer, the novels' reflection on development of Russian society and the place of Russia in the world.